Paint Calculator

 Third, subtract the surface area of the windows and doors from the total initially calculated to get how the paint needs to cover: 912 - 86.8 = 825.2 square feet.

-Finally, if the paint is known to cover 108 ft2 per gallon, and given that two coats are needed, divide the square footage by the paint coverage, then multiply by the number of coats to get: (825.2 / 108) x 2 = 7.64 x 2 = 15.2 gallons needed to paint these two rooms.
+Finally, if the paint is known to cover 108 ft2 per gallon, and given that two coats are needed, divide the square footage by the paint coverage, then multiply by the number of coats to get: (825.2 / 108) x 2 = 7.64 x 2 = 15.2 gallons needed for the two rooms.
 Since usually you can purchase paint in whole gallons only, and also since one should always buy a bit more to be on the safe side, 16 gallons of paint need to be bought for this interior painting project.

 Cite this calculator & page